soypat/decaffeinator/README.md

 # decaffeinator
-An effort to releive the establishment of caffeine.
+An effort to relieve the establishment of caffeine.